-Khasi is a member of the Khasic group of Austro-Asiatic languages.
-It is spoken mainly in Meghalaya state in the north-east of India, and also in neighbouring parts of Assam and Bangladesh.
-There are about 1.6 million speakers of Khasi in India, according to the 2001 census.
+Khasi is a member of the Khasic group of Austroasiatic languages.
+It is spoken by about 1 million people, mainly in Meghalaya state in the north-east of India, particularly in the districts of Jaintia Hills, East Khasi Hills and West Khasi Hills.

 There are a number of dialects of Khasi, including Sohra, Khynriam and War, which are more or less mutually intelligible, and Bhoi and Nonglung, which are different enough to be considered distinct languages.